Match Announced For WWE Backlash | PWMania

-WWE has announced that Daniel Bryan would face Big Cass at the Backlash PPV.
+WWE has announced that Bobby Lashley and Braun Strowman would take on Kevin Owens and Sami Zayn in a Tag Team Match at the Backlash PPV.

 The Backlash pay-per-view event takes place on May 6, 2018 in Newark, New Jersey at the Prudential Center and will air on the WWE Network and some traditional pay-per-view outlets.
 Both Raw and SmackDown brands will be featured.
 Here is the updated card: